Birmingham flood protection work to disrupt services on May weekends

 Denise Wetton, Network Rail’s Central route director, said: “These drainage improvements to the Cross City line will mean better, smoother and more reliable journeys for passengers and freight in future.

 “However, upgrading drainage systems like this means we have no choice but to close sections of railway to get to the drains beneath the tracks.
-I’d urge anyone wanting to travel at weekends in May – in particular over the weekend of the King’s Coronation – to please check Enquiries to plan their journeys.
+I’d urge anyone wanting to travel at weekends in May – in particular over the weekend of the King’s Coronation – to please check National Rail Enquiries to plan their journeys.
 I’d also like to thank passengers in advance for their patience.”

 Nick Chadwick, CrossCountry’s regional managing director for West Midlands and North West, said: “It’s important that Network Rail can carry out these vital drainage improvements so that we can continue to deliver comfortable and reliable journeys for our passengers travelling between Birmingham and Cheltenham and beyond.